martineaudaniel/omeka_s_batch_edit/README.md

   docstring so that IDE tool-tips are helpful and `pydoclint` stays quiet.
 - **Python 3.12** is required (due to `list[str]`-style type hints).

-### Roadmap

-- Asynchronous `OmekaClient` for large sites.
-- Unit-test suite (pytest + VCR) for the engine and mutations layers.
-- Import/export of rule sets as CSV/JSON.

 ### License

 MIT – see `LICENSE`.